ngkolev/Updater/README.md

 * BackupSql connectionString backupDatabase backupFolder
 * DeleteFolder folderPath

+**REMARK 1** You can use $dateIdentifier$ in the filename.
+It will be replaced with yyyyMMdd string corresponding with the current date.

+**REMARK 2** The command and arguments are separated not by spaces but by tabs.
+This way it is easier when the arguments contain spaces, e.g., folder names.

 One example scenario that we automate is:
 * Backup the database
 * Unzip the installation package in a temp folder